fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-06-29】[danielmiessler / Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open\-source framework for augmenting humans using AI  It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere
+* 【2025-06-29】[extesy / hoverzoom](https://github.com/extesy/hoverzoom) - Google Chrome extension for zooming images on mouse hover
 * 【2025-06-27】[upstash / context7](https://github.com/upstash/context7) - Context7 MCP Server \-\- Up\-to\-date code documentation for LLMs and AI code editors
 * 【2025-06-27】[Azgaar / Fantasy-Map-Generator](https://github.com/Azgaar/Fantasy-Map-Generator) - Web application generating interactive and highly customizable maps
 * 【2025-06-22】[franceking1 / Flash\-Md\-V2](https://github.com/franceking1/Flash-Md-V2) - Feel Free To Use FLASH\-MD, Remember To STAR🌟 The Repo before Forking